React

 const userback = await Userback("**Userback Access Token**", options);

-import Userback, { UserbackOptions } from '@userback/widget';
+});import Userback, { UserbackOptions, UserbackWidget } from '@userback/widget';

 // Optionally identify logged-in users